felipebita/ml_fraud_detection/docs/testing.md

     *   It tests for successful validation of a valid DataFrame.
     *   It tests that validation fails for incorrect data types, out-of-range values, disallowed categories, missing columns, and extra columns.

-#### `tests/unit/test_data_splitter.py`

-*   **Purpose**: This file contains unit tests for the `DataSplitter` class.
-*   **Usage**: It verifies the core logic of the chronological data split without depending on the actual file system.
-*   **Key Information**:
-    *   It uses a mock configuration and an in-memory sample DataFrame to ensure the test is isolated.
-    *   It patches `pandas.read_parquet` and `pandas.to_parquet` to prevent any actual file I/O.
-    *   It verifies that the data is split according to the configured ratio (e.g., 80/20).
-    *   Most importantly, it asserts that all data in the training set is chronologically earlier than any data in the test set, confirming the integrity of the time-based split.

 #### `tests/unit/test_mlflow_analytics.py`

 *   **Purpose**: This file contains unit tests for the MLflow analytics.